How To Change Careers When You Don’t Know What To Do!

 While at University, I took a less romanticized approach to my career planning.

-I chose Economics as my major.
-Not because I had any particular love for Economics, but because I thought it was practical, and prudent and could help me land a well-paying corporate job after graduation.
-It seemed like a good idea at the time based on the information I had about the workforce- which was close to nothing.
+I decided to major in Economics, not because I had a passion for it, but because I thought it was practical and would increase my chances of getting a high-paying corporate job after graduation.
+It seemed like a good idea at the time, based on the information I had about the workforce- which was close to nothing.

-My career change strategy was pretty simple.
-I needed to find a job or career where I could use my transferable skills: my talents, abilities and experiences in a new career that was more fulfilling.
+When I was first considering my career change, the only thing I knew was that I needed to find a job or career where I could use my transferable skills: my talents, abilities and experiences in a new career that was more fulfilling.

 Unfortunately, without direct experience, no one would hire me.
-So I decided to take matters into my own hands.
-I started an eBay business I could run from home to teach myself some of the skills I thought I might need.
-The two m
+So, I decided to take matters into my own hands.

-I eventually found a market research position for a Silicon Valley startup called Auction drop.
+Less than two years later, I found a market research position for a Silicon Valley startup called Auction Drop.
 That was my first career change and my first job outside of finance.

-When that company went under and laid everyone off, I thought, why not make another career change?
+I made another career change when that company went under and laid everyone off.
 I landed a job as a web traffic manager at a company called Claria (formerly known as Gator).
-I then transferred to a database marketing analytics position analyzing user data and learned SQL.
+I then transferred to a database marketing analytics position within the same company, analyzing user data and learning SQL.

 Although it wasn’t planned, each career change I made was a stepping stone.

-It wasn’t linear, more like a zig-zag career path journey that would eventually lead me to my ideal career and job in digital marketing or web marketing, as some like to call it.
+It wasn’t linear; it was more like a zig-zag career path journey that would eventually lead me to my ideal career and job in digital marketing and web marketing, two jobs that combined many of my interests, passions, talents and transferable skills under one umbrella.

-I no longer work a corporate desk job, and now my full-time job is this blog, which helps pay my bills.
+I no longer work a corporate desk job; now, my full-time job is this blog.
+The ad revenue from the banner ads on this site is how I earn the bulk of my income.
 I don’t need a physical inventory.
-I can do my job anywhere, including remotely from France, as long as I have a computer and an internet connection- perfect for my wanderlust heart and lifestyle.
+I can do my job anywhere, including remotely from France, as long as I have a computer and an internet connection- which is perfect for my wanderlust heart and lifestyle.

 Looking back, I probably could have found my ideal job and made a career change faster had I done a few things differently, but that’s neither here nor there.